psychoinformatics-de/ipsy-docs/content/pages/medusa/accessing_medusa.rst

 graphical programs while off-campus.
 VNC is a multi-step process and not as easy as straight SSH.

-First, SSH into medusa (explained above) to 1) setup your VNC password and 2) start your VNC server.
+First, SSH into Medusa (explained above) to 1) setup your VNC password and 2) start your VNC server.

 You only need to set your password once.
-It's stored **unencrypted** in a text file, so do not use a valuable password (such as for medusa, email, etc).
+It's stored **unencrypted** in a text file, so do not use a valuable password (such as for Medusa, email, etc).

 .. code::